Isidingo

-Isidingo was a South African soap opera with dialogue primarily in English and isiXhosa.
-The series premiered on SABC 3 in July 1998 and was broadcast on weekday evenings at 19:00.
+Isidingo is a South African television soap opera which was broadcast on SABC 3 on weekday evenings at 19:00, from 7 July 1998 to 12 March 2020.
 Until 2001, it was titled Isidingo: The Need, after which the name was shortened to Isidingo.

-After 21 years on air, the SABC announced on 29 November 2019 that the production had been cancelled.
+After 21 years on air, the SABC announced on 29 November 2019 that production had been cancelled.
 The final episode was broadcast on 12 March 2020.

 Creation

 Created by Gray Hofmeyr, the story is loosely based on The Villagers, another popular soap opera by Hofmeyr that was broadcast during the apartheid era in South Africa.
 Characters from The Villagers also reappeared in Isidingo such as Ted Dixon.

 Former head writers for the series include Neil McCarthy, Mitzi Booysen, Ilse van Hermert, Christian Blomkamp, Busisiwe Ntintili, Loyiso Maqoma, Liam J Stratton, Rosalind Butler, Rohan Dickson, Bongi Ndaba, and Duduzile Zamantungwa Mabaso.

 Premise

 The main characters include the Haines and Matabane families, the mine manager Vusi Moletsane, and the residents of a boarding house owned by Maggie Webster.
 Barker Haines, a wealthy and manipulative billionaire who owns ON TV, frequently schemes in the lives of people within the mining town of Horizon Deep, particularly his daughter, Leone.
 The Matabanes are a close-knit family, led by patriarch Zebedee, who are a respected presence in Horizon Deep.
 Other central characters include Lolly De Klerk, Frank Xavier, Parsons Matibane, Georgie Zamdela, Calvin Xavier, and the late Sello Motloung as Bazooka.